Overview

 Sharing Recording Lectures

-• Sharing the video.
-If visiting lecturers have access to Onedrive, Google Drive, Dropbox, or WeTransfer, files can be uploaded and a link provided to the academic.
+- Sharing the video.
+If visiting lecturers have access to the likes of Onedrive, Dropbox, or WeTransfer, files can be uploaded and a link provided to the academic.

-• After downloading the VL's video.
-Upload it to Stream.
-Review and edit captions in Stream and share the link via URL activity in Learning Space.
+- After downloading the visiting lecturer's video.
+Upload it to Panopto, the university's video hosting platform.
+Panopto can be accessed with your university IT user credentials.
+When uploaded, review and edit captions in Panopto and share the link via URL activity in Learning Space.

 Additional Resources